 Just like at your job if you want the CEO type pay there is going to be a price to be paid.
 The same goes for blogging.
 People don’t make $145,000 in one-month blogging, without putting the work in.

 If you want to create your own blog keep in mind your goals.
 It is what you want.
-If you want to make a blog that creates income, realize that your blogging income will match your niche as well as your effort levels.
+If you want to make a blog that creates income, realizes that your blogging income will match your niche as well as your effort levels.

 Blogging can be Purposeful.

 Truth be told, I haven’t made a lot of money blogging one year and two months in.
 I maybe have broken even or just a little more.
-Now, I do have a long term approach to most things and I have always learned good things come to those who wait.
+Now, I do have a long-term approach to most things and I have always learned good things come to those who wait.

 I will be honest on another level too – my blog really sucked to start.
 I had good intentions, but really bad content and formatting.
 So with anything new, I had to get over the learning curve.